Welcome and study at BICS

 In the Primary department the approach is the following:

 A child who has followed our Primary school curriculum will be fully fluent by the end of his sixth year and should have a working knowledge after only one year.
-Specialist teachers in English (EFL) and French (FLE) offer necessary support to those children arriving without French or English.
-In the Secondary school we have slightly different approach.
-This department is more English based.
+Specialist teachers in English (ESL) and French (FLE) offer necessary support to those children arriving without French or English.
+In the Secondary school, we prioritise English in the teaching of most subjects, with other languages taught as subjects.
 The school is an accredited Cambridge University Examinations test centre, and as such offers the Cambridge International GCSE and A level curriculum.
 These qualifications are recognised internationally offering access to Higher Education in Belgium and throughout the world.

 We are often asked how this works out in practice.